Marketing vs Branding: Which One Grows Your Business?

 You might think your branding communicates innovation, but if customers perceive you as outdated, their perception becomes your reality.

-Customer perception represents how consumers interpret and evaluate your brand based on interactions, experiences, and impressions.
+Customer perception is how consumers interpret and evaluate your brand through interactions, experiences, and impressions.
 It’s not what you say about your brand that matters – what they believe about it.

 Factors influencing customer perception include: